 Note2: If you do not exercise at all, it is important to get clearance to do so from your healthcare provider, hopefully someone who knows your health history.

-This content will be focused on cardio exercise to strengthen your heart and lung muscles.
+Note3: This content will be focused on aerobic exercise to strengthen your heart and lung muscles.
+The terms aerobic and cardio will be used synonymously.

 SCENARIO:

-All of a sudden you start experiencing twings and twangs in your body (do you love my terminology or what?)
-It may happen when you get out of bed and you are stiff or a joint aches.
+All of a sudden you start experiencing twings and twangs in your body (very technical terminology, ha!)
+It may happen when you get out of bed and are stiff or your joints ache.
 It may have started gradually and you have been ignoring it or it might come on suddenly.
 Maybe in your annual physical your doctor notices that your blood pressure is rising or that you are pre-diabetic.
 It can even be as simple as opening your refrigerator in the morning and 'OUCH' your back seizes and you can't stand up.

 You have choices about how to react to these findings and feelings.
 You can: